mpv-player/mpv/DOCS/man/ipc.rst

     {"request_id":123,"error":"success","data":null}

 By design, you will not get a confirmation that the command was started.
-If a command is long running, sending the message will lead to any reply until much later when the command finishes.
+If a command is long running, sending the message will not lead to any reply until much later when the command finishes.

 Some commands execute synchronously, but these will behave like asynchronous commands that finished execution immediately.